Galanta: Features

-Galanta is an old town where most historical buildings have unfortunately been damaged or destroyed in World War II.
-During the Communist era of Czechoslovakia (1948–1989) the architecture of the town has further deteriorated as historic buildings were razed and replaced by prefabricated concrete apartment complexes and buildings.
-There are two important historical buildings left.
-The first one is Esterházys' Neo-Gothic Castle and the second one is the Renaissance castle (the two are often referred to as manor houses rather than castles).
-The Esterházys' Neo-Gothic Castle is in a state of disrepair and has been closed to the public since the late 1980s.
+Galanta is an old town, but most historic buildings were damaged or destroyed in World War II.
+During the Communist era of Czechoslovakia (1948–1989), the architecture of the town further deteriorated as historic buildings were razed and replaced by prefabricated concrete apartment complexes and other buildings.

+There are two important historic buildings that remain.
+The first one is the Esterházys' Neo-Gothic castle, and the second one is the Renaissance castle (the two are often referred to as manor houses rather than castles).
+The Esterházys' Neo-Gothic castle is in a state of disrepair and has been closed to the public since the late 1980s.
 The Renaissance castle was renovated in the 1990s and is being used as a museum, exhibition space and cultural center.

-Demographics

-According to the 2021 census, the town had 15,052 inhabitants.
-60.07% of inhabitants were Slovaks, 27.72% Hungarians, 0.17% Roma and 0.50% Czechs.
-The religious makeup was 49.72% Roman Catholics, 32.62% people with no religious affiliation and 4.07% Lutherans.